H EDU 5990-079

 I like the metaphor of teacher as tour guide and students as travelers.
 Like travelers, students often come to class knowing a bit about the location/subject with an idea about where they want to go (career goals) and would benefit from guidance.
 An excellent tour guide is knowledgeable and enthusiastic about the location and builds a relationship with the travelers to gain a better understanding their interests and abilities.
 These attributes allow the guide to suggest additional destinations or activities that meet the needs of the travelers and give them experiences that were previously unknown to them.
 Ideally this is an active process with both guide and travelers building on what they know about the destination through their real-life experiences.
 My job as a teacher is to help students gain the knowledge and skills to achieve their goals and potentially inspire them to pursue additional/different directions (careers, graduate school) based on their strengths, weaknesses and interests.

 I currently teach the capstone internship class for undergraduate Kinesiology students seeking a career/graduate school in the fitness/wellness career field.
-Students complete 240 hours working at an internship site (or sites).
+Students complete 200 hours working at an internship site (or sites).
+I aslo teach the Health Preceptorship Internship class of the Health education Program.
 I want students enrolled in the classes I teach to understand the connection between what we learn/do in academic classes and how those skills, knowledge and abilities can be put to use in the real world.
 Through their internship(s), the students have opportunities to put their knowledge into practice in ways that have meaning for them.
 I build reflection into the educational experiences to encourage students to make connections between what they are learning/practicing and their individual goals and interests.
 This capstone classes helps enrolled students complete the transformation into practicing professionals with experience to step into the fitness career of their choice.

 Provides students with capstone fitness leadership experience.
 Under the supervision of a university coordinator and a field supervisor, students will be immersed in the day-to-day challenges and responsibilities of a practicing fitness leader.
 In addition to their programming responsibilities, students will be asked to relfect upon their experiences and chronicle their experiences in journals.